Native Americans in popular culture: Literature

 Native Americans assumed a central role in American literary themes between the 1820s and 1830s.
 In this period, they were often portrayed by white authors as the soon-to-be extinct originators of an American nationhood that is to be assumed by white Americans.
-The Indigenous identity was often presented as something that can be used by white Americans to distinguish themselves from the British, as in the Fraternal Order of Red Men or the Sons of Liberty at the Boston Tea Party.
+During the American revolution, The Indigenous identity was often presented as something that could be used by the American patriots to distinguish themselves from the British loyalists, as in organizations such as Fraternal Order of Red Men or the Sons of Liberty at the Boston Tea Party.
 Other works in what scholars call the "Indian hater" genre glorified white frontier settlers on genocidal rampages and provided literary justification for Indian removal policy of the period.
 Some white authors in this period like John Neal challenged these trends.
-His novel Logan (1822) challenged racial boundaries between white and Native Americans.
-His short story "David Whicher" (1832) reacted to the Indian Removal Act (1830) and popular literature that supported it by exploring peaceful multiethnic coexistence in the US.
+His novel Logan (1822) challenged racial boundaries between white Americans and Native Americans.
+His short story "David Whicher" (1832) reacted to the Indian Removal Act of 1830, and popular literature that supported it by exploring peaceful multiethnic coexistence in the US.
+The Indian hater genre first appeared in the 1820s and died out by the 1850s.

 Rick, the protagonist of Simon Spurrier's novel, The Culled (2006, book 1 of The Afterblight Chronicles), belongs to the Haudenosaunee people and is guided through crises by the sachem.
 Another character, named Hiawatha, saves Rick's life and advises him the Tadodaho have said Rick and Hiawatha are aligned.

 Throughout Sherman Alexie's poem, "How to Write the Great American Indian Novel" he states that all of the Indians must have tragic noses, eyes, and arms.
 Their hands and fingers must be tragic when they reach for tragic food.
 Natives are portrayed with tragic features because it resembles their tragic history.
 "The hero must be a half-breed, half white and half Indian, preferably from a horse culture.
 He should often weep alone.
 That is mandatory".
 Males are depicted as being the strong warriors.
 Males are also often depicted as wearing headdresses in popular culture.
 "If the hero is an Indian women, she is beautiful.
 She must be slender and in love with a white man".
 In popular culture women are depicted in a sexualized form.
 Women are depicted as not portraying strength.
 However, Native American women are very strong.
 They picked berries and looked after the kids.